kaaveland/kaaveland.github.io/content/posts/2024-04-12-careful-with-that-lock-eugene.md

 of requests to fail, or maybe even a small outage.
 There are some tricks we can use here to reduce risk and automatically detect some patterns that cause this problem.

+This post was discussed on hacker news [here.](https://news.ycombinator.com/item?id=40025148)

 ## Scenario 1